Babs-keepAnEye/fakehead/README.md

 `PROXIED_URL` must not end with a `/` as the URI being passed to it will contain the leading `/`.
 Not specifying the PROXIED_URL will start up a demo proxy server on port 9008.

 `PORT` can be set to override the default port.

+I basically wrote this as a workaround for [NEXUS-12684](https://issues.sonatype.org/browse/NEXUS-12684) which has been open for over a year now.